 In most companies, a rather simplistic definition of leadership governs development.
 There is little acknowledgment that different leadership levels exist or that people need to make skill and value transitions as they’re promoted.
 Few organizations actually define the core competencies and experiences necessary to succeed at each level.

 Instead, companies focus on leadership traits, styles and technical competence.
-Few programs recognize that the leadership development needs of a first-time manager are different from those of a functional manager.
+Few programs recognize that a first-time manager’s leadership development needs differ from those of a functional manager.
 Companies commit a major error when promoting successful individuals without acknowledging required skill sets—and expecting them to perform well at the next level.

 The Leadership Pipeline